 New water heaters have advantages over older ones.
 If your old model bites the dust, you can take comfort in the knowledge that your new one will likely be much more efficient.
 Modern water heaters have more effective insulation and retain heat better than past models.
 The glass liners available on new heaters keep tanks from corroding.
 In addition, you could qualify for tax credits when you purchase a high-efficiency heater.

 You’re not limited to tank heaters.
 Tankless models provide hot water on demand.
-These heaters can be either electric or gas powered.
+These heaters can be either electric or gas-powered.
 Tankless models save space and energy.
-A tankless model could save you money on energy bills because of their efficiency.
+A tankless model could save you money on energy bills because of its efficiency.
 However, they cost more than conventional models.